Why DevOps is Doomed – Ops teams are lost!

 An event: some functionality in your application fails intermittently.
 How does your ops team troubleshoot the problem and resolve it?
 Is the “application” just the part your dev team developed, or is the application the whole “circuit board” of dependencies?
 Can your app be described effectively in a knowledgebase, KB article, or wiki site?
 Can the “circuit board” be effectively described in a CMDB or support tools?
 If so, who out of the five dev teams is accountable for maintaining changes to it?
 Is your ops team relegated to calling in subject matter experts from each team for troubleshooting?
 Is your ops team able to be effective without a clear understanding of the application?

 To be successful, we have to enable our ops teams to manage the dynamic changes and complexity of today’s applications.
 Manual communication processes will fail, so we need to redefine the minimum bar for “automation.”
 Systems Administrators creating a bunch a scripts and standing up Puppet or Chef is not automation.
-Developers using Hudson or Bamboo for continuous integration builds is not automation.
+Developers using Jenkins or Bamboo for continuous integration builds is not automation.
 Automation has to link the application, build, and configuration management together.

 - “Automation” needs to be an architecture platform, not an individual tool or effort.